 This command is very useful if you're under server in ha come in running Nmap.
 It scans automatically the user's given the number of popular ports available and reports the list of available ports with their status in said number.
 Use the command Nmap –top-ports <number of wanted searched ports> 192.168.1.106.

 Adding extensions to your commands helps get a copy of the outcomes of your Nmap scanning outputs is possible by the command –oN output.txt.
 The result in XML format is –oX output.xml.

 7. Disabling Name Resolution of DNS

 This is used to expedite the Nmap scanning, and you can use the –n to incapacitate the DNS resolution that is reversed.
-It is very convenient and useful if you're going to a broad pool of networks scanning.
-For example, if your want to disable the DNS resolution of ping scanning, add –n after the –sp; # nmap –sp –n 184.108.40.206/24.
+It is very convenient and useful if you're going to a broad pool of network scanning.
+For example, if your want to disable the DNS resolution of ping scanning, add –n after the –sp; # nmap –sp –n 18.104.22.168/24.

-Networks have been one of the most important parts of continuing virtual essentials as well in innovation.
+We hope that the above-mentioned Nmap command list will help you through the network monitoring journey.
+Networks have been one of the most important parts of continuing virtual essentials as well as innovation.
 However, there are still people with dark intentions who attacks and hacks these networks for their self-interest and purposes.
 Good security practice would be to flush the DNS periodically.